The Biggest Thing Holding You Back from Being Healthy

 4. Rest More Often

 Just like a muscle, you can lose the strength to self-regulate your emotions and behaviors when you push too hard, for too long.
 When you spend too much energy on work tasks without allowing yourself sufficient rest you can lose focus, become more impulsive, and make poorer decisions, which adversely affects your job performance, personal relationships, and overall quality of life.
-“Excessive work without periods of recuperation and opportunities to engage in rewarding activities can lead to burnout or the development of mental health disorders such as depression,” explains Dr. Scott Hyman, Psychologist and Educator at the Pritikin Center.
+“Services like lifestyle accountability coaching, cognitive behavioral therapy, and couples coaching, all available at the Pritikin Center, promote well-being, address relationship challenges, and foster understanding.
+It’s crucial to remember that excessive work without sufficient rest and opportunities for rewarding activities can lead to burnout and mental health concerns like depression,” explains Genesis D. Ettienne, LMHC, MFT, Licensed Mental Health Counselor and Family Therapist & Educator at the Pritikin Center.
 It can start simple: practice deep breathing when you start to feel overwhelmed, schedule an outdoor walk as a meeting in your daily calendar, and establish consistent non-work hours within which you can engage in rewarding activities (family time, cooking, physical activity, hobbies).
 When you rest more often, you feel better.
 Plus, with time scheduled into your routine for healthy lifestyle habits, you’ll find it easier to maintain your commitment to living better.

 5. Daily Mini-Exercises